 The retrieved IP addresses will take you to a site like an image below, which is the default page of the AWS Parallel Cluster.

 Why are Default State Systems left on the Attack Surface?

-If there is no security vulnerability like CVE issues when the web application is activated in the default state, it may be difficult to detect vulnerabilities in a typical security check or an ordinary Attack Surface Management (ASM) system.
-Therefore, teams running large systems must manage their attack surfaces based on precise threat intelligence. ensuring that the system is up and running in the default page state.
+Suppose there is no security vulnerability, such as CVE, when the web application is enabled by default.
+In that case, it may be difficult to detect with general security checks or ordinary attack surface management systems.
+Therefore, teams operating large systems must perform attack surface management based on precise intelligence to ensure the system is not running in the default page state.